-CLEVELAND, Ohio (WOIO) - The Cleveland Department of Public Health announced on Friday that there were four COVID-19 related deaths in the city, bringing the total cumulative deaths to 190 citywide.
+CLEVELAND, Ohio (WOIO) - The Cleveland Department of Public Health announced on Monday that there were three COVID-19 related deaths in the city, bringing the total cumulative deaths to 157 citywide.

-There were 224 new confirmed coronavirus cases reported in the city, which brings the total cumulative to 20,515 confirmed cases citywide.
+Officials also said there were 165 new confirmed coronavirus cases reported in the city as of Nov.
+30, which brings the total cumulative to 11,676 confirmed cases citywide.

-Health officials said the new confirmed cases include people whose ages range from under 10-years-old to their 80s.
+Health officials said the new confirmed cases include people whose ages range from under 5 years old to their 90s.

 CDPH is working to identify their close contacts who would require testing or monitoring for COVID-19 symptoms.